 - The IFA test is a lab test that detects the virus in a blood sample.

 Since FeLV usually has more than one stage, it is sometimes necessary to have both tests performed.

-Unfortunately there is no cure for FeLV.
+Unfortunately, there is no cure for FeLV.
 Infected cats are treated according to their specific symptoms.
-Proper care of secondary infections may help to extend the cat’s life span and improve its general well being.
+Proper care of secondary infections may only help to extend the cats’ life span and improve their general well-being.

 There are several FeLV vaccinations available that can enhance the cat’s ability to fight off any future FeLV infections, but they do not ensure total prevention.
 It is important to take the necessary precautions against FeLV even if your cat is vaccinated.

 - Vaccinate your cat against FeLV.
 This vaccine is as safe as any other common vaccine for cats.